Evaluating Mobile Transportation Technology: What to Consider

 Fleet Software Improves Productivity

-But there more advantages than simple compliance to upgrading your telematics solution.
+But there are more advantages than simple compliance to upgrading your telematics solution.
 Some of the most important features to look for in fleet telematics and fleet management include:

-- Capturing and analyzing driver and vehicle data: If you can track information on speeding, rapid acceleration, idling and harsh braking, you’ll be able to work with drivers to address these issues.
+- Capturing and analyzing driver and vehicle data: If you can track information on speeding, rapid acceleration, idling, and harsh braking, you’ll be able to work with drivers to address these issues.
 Not only does this enhance driver safety, but it can significantly advance fuel efficiency.
 These savings can definitely add up — according to the American Transportation Research Institute, fuel accounts for up to 40 percent of fleet operation costs.
 In addition, by tracking the location of drivers at all times, companies can improve customer service.

 - Monitoring vehicle diagnostics: Fleet management software can significantly improve vehicle maintenance by monitoring diagnostics and performance on a continual basis.
 This information can be instrumental in understanding when vehicles may require maintenance.
 In addition to helping avoid a catastrophic event on the road, tracking this data enables pre-emptive maintenance and promotes efficient scheduling.